PrestonMatt/HC2S/README.md

 `pip3 install -r requirements.txt`

+The sample image used is from publicdomainpictures.net and can be found here: https://as2.ftcdn.net/jpg/03/04/58/91/220_F_304589144_Zcp4X2dHDJvSBO6mx98bj1kuLIPY6HwW.jpg

 I have overhauled imageInterpreter.py to an initial functional working state, and created a quirky Hilbert-Curve iterative function.
 There are also auto-genearted test cases from the Pilloe (PIL) Image library.
 What's next is to hook up the image upload to the curve function and generate noise from there.
 Then, I envision taking the sound signal and trying to decompose it using a Fourier Transform.

 I envision experimentation with ML to be as follows: